A method for the numerical analysis of hybrid lumped-distributed superconducting quantum circuits: Component equations

 \section{Component equations}

-In its present version, QuLTRA supports resistors, capacitors, inductors and Josephson junctions among lumped components, coplanar waveguide (CPW) transmission lines and couplers with straight lines among distributed components.
-It is worth emphasizing, however, that the approach adopted in QuLTRA is completely general and not limited to these specific components as long as the linearized circuit consists of a network of interconnected multi-port subcircuits, each described by an admittance matrix.
+In its present version, our implementation applies to resistors, capacitors, inductors and Josephson junctions among lumped components, coplanar waveguide (CPW) transmission lines and couplers with straight lines among distributed components.
+It is worth emphasizing, however, that the approach adopted here is completely general and not limited to these specific components as long as the linearized circuit consists of a network of interconnected multi-port subcircuits, each described by an admittance matrix.

 All lumped components are two-terminal elements fully characterized by their admittance.
 Specifically, the admittance is given by $Y(z) = z\,C$ for capacitors, $Y(z) = 1/R$ for resistors, and $Y(z) = 1/(z\,L)$ for inductors.
 In the case of Josephson junctions, $L$ represents the equivalent linear inductance of the junction.
 For inductors and junctions the inductive energy is calculated as $E_L = \frac{1}{2}L|I|^2$, where the current $I$ through the component is derived from Ohm's law, $I = Y\,V$, where $V$ is the voltage difference between the two terminals.